Admission Updates for 2022 Applicants

 “NC State University is committed to building a just and inclusive community, one that does not tolerate unjust or inhumane treatment, and that denounces it, clearly and loudly.
 Please describe what those words mean to you and how you will contribute to a more diverse and inclusive NC State environment.”

-NC State offers Honors and Scholars Programs to enrich the educational experience of high-achieving students.
-You may indicate your interest in applying for the Honors and/or Scholars Program when completing the Coalition Application or Common Application by submitting an additional essay of no more than 500 words.
+NC State offers Honors and Scholars Program to enrich the educational experience of high-achieving students.
+You may indicate your interest in being considered for the Honors and/or Scholars Program when completing the Coalition App or Common App and answering two short answer questions.

-- Honors Program Prompt – One of the key components of the University Honors Program is a set of special courses called HON seminars.
+- One of the key components of the University Honors and Scholars Program is a special set of courses called Honors (HON) seminars.
 You can learn more about them here.
 These discussion-based seminars are designed to expose students to the ways multiple disciplines approach and solve problems.

 Fee Waiver for Active Military Applicants

-Applicants now have the opportunity to indicate on the Common Application and Coalition Application if they are active-duty military personnel to receive a fee waiver for the application fee.
+Applicants now have the opportunity to indicate on the Common App, Coalition App and the NC State Transfer Application if they are active-duty military personnel to receive a fee waiver.